21lakshh/Tool-Router/README.md

 ## 🎯 Project Overview

 This project demonstrates a **comprehensive solution to measure the accuracy of correct MCP tool selection when dealing with multilingual inputs (Hindi + English text)**.
 It was built to address the core interview question from Puch AI about handling tool routing in multilingual scenarios.

+### The Puch AI Interview Challenge

+> "How will you measure the accuracy of the correct MCP tool being called upon different language input (Hindi + English text)?"

+**The feedback indicated two key areas to understand:**
+1. **Routing between multiple tools** - How to intelligently select the right tool
+2. **Multilinguality** - Handling Hindi, English, and Hinglish seamlessly

+### Our Complete Solution

+We built a production-ready system that demonstrates:
+- ✅ **Semantic embedding-based multilingual tool routing**
+- ✅ **Comprehensive accuracy measurement framework**
+- ✅ **Multiple routing approaches** (semantic similarity + intent classification)
+- ✅ **Real-world evaluation** with 20+ test cases across 3 languages
+- ✅ **8 fully functional MCP tools** with intelligent routing
+- ✅ **Production-ready architecture** with confidence scoring and fallbacks

 ---

 ## 🏗️ System Architecture